Bronte/z33k4J/README.md

 dateFormat.setTimeZone( tz );

 // init the lib with a group url and a caching time of 5 minutes (5 * 60 * 1000)
-// the cashing time specifies how long the lib will wait to refresh the data
+// the caching time specifies how long the lib will wait to refresh the data

 C_SeekLib lib = new C_SeekLib( "http://api.z33k.com/v1/groups/starcade.json", 300000 );